sami3898/shareMe/README.md

 ## Features

 - 📁 Upload images, videos, or files up to 2 GB in size.
-- 📲 Copy or share download links directly from the app.
+- 📲 Copy and share download links directly from the app.

 ## How to Run the App